Music education philosophy, ideas, and teaching strategies

 Perhaps in another class, the teacher wonders, how could you tell the story of Dona Arana with your mallets, but change how you move your mallets?
 Still copy me, but find some small changes.

-Repeat the activity, students find their own way to gently use the mallets to tell the story in a different way
+Repeat the activity, students find their own way to gently use the mallets to tell the story in a different way.

-With a few instruments set up vertically, the teacher models what it sounds like for Dona Arana to walk at the bottom of the instrument, then spin her web up, then dance at the top of the instrument, then gently come back down.
+With a few instruments set up vertically, the teacher models what it sounds like for Dona Arana to walk at the bottom of the instrument, then spin her web up, dance at the top of the instrument, then gently come back down.

 A few students at a time come to an instrument and play the song with the teacher.